A Challenge is a head-to-head competition between Users or Groups of Users; Ambition's solution for the common "SPIFF"

 If an hour long or half-day challenge is utilizing averages, the full day's average will be used in the score calculation.

-Since Activity and Objective Scores are inherently averaged, they will already utilize a Per-User Average.
+Since Activity and Objective Scores are inherently averaged, they will already use a Per-User Average.
 This toggle will have no additional impact towards either Activity or Objective Score.

 If toggled off, the metric Value will be used: